 - The Cast Show Off: Bruce Lee as Kato in the TV series.
 In prior versions of the property, Kato was merely Reid's valet and the Hornet's sidekick, and he did not demonstrate any notable fighting skills, much less martial arts mastery.
 Owing to Lee's status as a martial arts master, his Kato was given every chance to show that mastery on the air.
-This has influenced subsequent adaptations of the property; it is probably now unthinkable for Kato ''not'' to be a martial arts master in any new adaptation of The Green Hornet in any medium.
+This has influenced subsequent adaptations of the property; it is now probably unthinkable for Kato not to be a martial arts master in any new adaptation of The Green Hornet in any medium.

 - Celibate Hero: Britt Reid/the Green Hornet and Kato in the radio series and film serials, where neither had any Love Interests.
-Semi-averted in the TV series, where Britt Reid (in keeping with his rich playboy publisher persona) was seen regularly attending a local club featuring noontime lingerie shows, is seen explicitly dating in at least one episode ("The Frog is a Deadly Weapon", ep. # 5, aired 10/7/1966), and is given at least one Girl of the Week; played straight for Kato, however, who was given no in-show Love Interest.
+Semi-averted in the TV series, where Britt Reid (in keeping with his rich playboy publisher persona) was seen regularly attending a local club featuring noontime lingerie shows, is seen explicitly dating in at least one episode ("The Frog is a Deadly Weapon"), and is given at least one Girl of the Week; played straight for Kato, however, who was given no in-show Love Interest.
 Totally averted in the NOW Comics adaptations, where Britt Reid I, Ikano Kato, and Britt Reid II all married in retirement, and Hayashi Kato, Mishi Kato, and Paul Reid were all given romantic entanglements.
 Subverted in the movie in that Britt Reid and Kato both like Lenore, but neither get any.

 - Civvie Spandex: The Green Hornet's "costume" is pretty much an overcoat, suit, fedora, and mask.
 Kato wears a chauffeur's uniform and mask.

-- Coat, Hat, Mask: see above
+- Coat, Hat, Mask: see above.

 - The Commissioner Gordon: Police Commissioner Higgins in the radio series, DA Frank P. Scanlon in the TV series, and Higgins, Scanlon and Diana Reid in the NOW comics adaptations.